-Tim's PhD research investigates solid wall insulation (SWI) retrofits in UK housing and explores the causes of gaps between designed and as-built SWI performance.
-Historically, UK SWI retrofitting has been a niche industry; however, in the past several years it has been experiencing dramatic growth.
-Many experts have concerns about a legacy of inconsistent build quality in the industry.
+Tim's PhD research investigates solid wall insulation (SWI) retrofits in UK housing and explores the causes of gaps between designed and as-built performance.
+Historically, SWI retrofitting can be seen as a niche industry in the UK; in the past several years, however, dramatic growth in the industry has been spurred by government policy instruments.
+This has occurred in a context of widespread expert concern about inconsistent build quality and specification practices in SWI retrofitting.

-His research project draws on qualitative methods to examine the challenges to following best practices for SWI design, specification, installation, and quality assurance.
-It identifies a wide actor-network related to the delivery of SWI and explores the forces exerted on installation quality.
-Investigation is sited predominately in a range of installation companies that carry out area-based SWI retrofit projects.
-The research draws on participant observation, direct observation, unstructured and semi-structured interviewing methods.
-Broader contexts of the research include knowledge transfer theory, social network theory, science and technology studies, construction management, and government policy.
+This project draws on qualitative methods to examine the challenges to following best practices for SWI design, specification, installation, and quality assurance.
+Investigation focuses on the experiences of installers and directly affiliated professionals; more broadly, it identifies a wide actor-network related to the delivery of SWI and explores myriad forces influencing installation quality.
+The research uses participant observation, direct observation, unstructured and semi-structured interviewing methods.
+Contexts of the research include knowledge transfer theory, social network theory, science and technology studies, construction management, and government policy.

-The project has so far identified a range of influences on installation quality.
-These include financial pressure, skill, attitude, technical knowledge, installer training and certification, and government-led funding programmes.
+The project has identified a range of factors affecting installation quality.
+These include skill, attitude, technical knowledge, installer training and certification, financial pressure and government-led funding programmes.
 Patterns of 'short-termism' and a generally immature 'professionalisation' within the industry have been identified.
 In analysis of the research, potential mechanisms for improving the delivery of SWI retrofits are outlined.
-These include expanded quality assurance programmes, more comprehensive installer training and certification, wider use of niche and near-market insulation materials, and revised industry standards and government policy instruments.
+These include revised industry standards and government policy instruments, more comprehensive installer training and certification, expanded quality assurance programmes, and wider use of niche and near-market insulation technologies.